Dominique Bucchini

-Dominique Bucchini (/fr/), born on January 24, 1943, in Sartène (Corse-du-Sud), is a French politician.
-Member of the French Communist Party (PCF), he was the mayor of Sartène, MEP and president of the Corsican Assembly.
+Dominique Bucchini (/fr/, 24 January 1943 – 2 January 2026) was a French politician.
+A member of the French Communist Party (PCF), he was the mayor of Sartène, MEP and president of the Corsican Assembly.

-Biography
+Life and career

-Dominique Bucchini was born on January 24, 1943, in Sartène.
+Dominique Bucchini was born in Sartène on 24 January 1943.
 He spent his childhood in Corsica.

-He was a teacher in Vendée, then he went in cooperation to Thiès, as a history-geography teacher until 1971.
+Bucchini was a teacher in Vendée in the west of France, then he went in cooperation to Thiès, Senegal as a history-geography teacher until 1971.
 There he led the football section of the Thiès student club.
 In 1971, the Senegalese government of the time informed him that he was becoming undesirable.
-He then left the country to practice his profession first in Montreuil then at the agricultural school of Sartène.
+He then left the country to practise his profession first in Montreuil, then at the agricultural school of Sartène.
 In 1972, he joined the Communist Party.

-He was the MEP for the PCF of September 28, 1981, to July 23, 1984.
+He was the MEP for the PCF from 28 September 1981 to 23 July 1984.
 He was then part of the committee on youth, culture, education, information and sports.
-He was also the mayor of Sartène (from 1977 to 2001) and general councilor of Corse-du-Sud for the canton of Sartène.
+He was also the mayor of Sartène (from 1977 to 2001) and general councillor of Corse-du-Sud for the canton of Sartène.

 In 1996, he was the victim of an assassination attempt because of his positions against the various forms of racketeering.

-He led the list Left Front to the Corsican regional elections of 2010 where it collects 10.02% of votes in the 1st round.
-He was present in the second round in third position on the list of union of the left led by Paul Giacobbi.
-He is elected president of the Corsican Assembly during the third ballot.
+Bucchini led the list Left Front to the Corsican regional elections of 2010 in which it garnered 10.02% of the votes in the 1st round.
+He was present in the second round in third position on the list of the union of the left led by Paul Giacobbi.
+He was elected president of the Corsican Assembly during the third ballot.

-Dominique Bucchini is married and the father of two children: Julien and Jean-Simon.
+Bucchini was married and the father of two children: Julien and Jean-Simon.
+He died in Sartène on 2 January 2026, at the age of 82.

 Distinction

-In 2016, Dominique Bucchini was elevated to the rank of Officer of the Legion of Honour.
+In 2016, Bucchini was elevated to the rank of Officer of the Legion of Honour.